AdamISZ/3roundmusig4fun/README.md

 * Run `N` instances of `musigparticipant.py` (3 seems a good start), like this:

 ```
-(jmvenv)$ python musigparticipant.py 0 3 0
+(jmvenv)$ python musigparticipant.py 0 3
 ```

 replacing `0` with `1`, `2`, in different terminals.
 They will all connect to each other (they talk to each other on random ports), then negotiate an aggregated pubkey after a short delay.
 Once that happens, they'll all show you the same funding address for the multisig (it will be a taproot address like `tb1p..` or `bcrt1p..`).

-(For explanation of the third command line argument, see above about 'adaptors'.)

 * Fund the address and enter the funding details

 To fund the address, use whatever wallet/code you choose.
-Then, in `fundingfile[i].txt`, enter these fields:
+Then, in a file named `./fundingfile[i][j].txt`, (i, j explained in a moment) enter these fields:

 ```
 cc2829751a75cdc002b25ef897cae4987d5a71919a00e116f36265ac8a4f2769,0,508000,tb1pha7uk8tt9c0g4fwrlwvzmzc0jsa46shhx8uf9yhsat4zcz4y3ejqph2076,500000,tb1q3xr7l9nylsdlyqf9rkw0rg3f0yx6slguhtwpzp